-The fact is, if you are earning income from memoir work and especially if you are depending on that income, what you have is a business.
-A business provides a product or service at a rice that supports the provider and that the buyer feels is advantageous to him or her.
+The fact is, if you are earning income from memoir work and especially if you are depending on that income, what you have—or certainly ought to realize you have—is a business.
+A business provides a product or service at a price that supports the provider and allows that person to continue in operations and is provided at a price that the buyer feels is advantageous to him or her.
 Without this profit and great value relationship a company soon folds.

-In this section and other categories, I offer ideas to not only think of yourself as a business owner but to make that thinking into a profit center for yourself.
+In this section and other categories, I offer ideas to not only think of yourself as a business owner but to make that thinking into a profit motive for yourself.